Outbreak of Love (novel): Critical reception

 In her essay "Much Else in Boyd : The Relationship between Martin Boyd's Nonfiction Work and his Later Novels" in Southerly magazine in 1978, Susan McKernan notes that Boyd's novels "have been regarded as shrewd social commentaries, or witty novelettes rather than novels of argument.
 They appear to concentrate on the niceties and absurdities of social exchange rather than the more basic and universal problems of human life.
 Boyd's role has often been seen as that of the social chronicler, not the committed creative artist."
 In particular "Outbreak of Love documents the increasing influence of the intellectual whose knowledge is based on a denial of the spiritual life and of those who enjoy power for its own sake.
 They are more widespread than the Cousin Hettys, Sarahs, and Bert Craigs of the earlier novels.
 Boyd provides us with a whole society dominated by the puritanical principles he despises."

 Television adaptation

-An television adaptation of this novel was released in Australia in 1981.
+A television adaptation of this novel was released in Australia in 1981.
 It consisted of three one-hour episodes and was written by Howard Griffiths, directed by Oscar Whitbread, and featured Rowena Wallace, Tony Bonner and Sigrid Thornton.